Pentax 645D versus Nikon D810

 Of the two cameras under consideration, the Pentax 645D features a medium format sensor and the Nikon D810 a full frame sensor.
 The sensor area in the D810 is 41 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 0.79 and 1.0.
 The sensor in the 645D has a native 4:3 aspect ratio, while the one in the D810 offers a 3:2 aspect.

 For most cameras, data on sensor performance has been reported by DXO Mark.
-This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
+This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 Of the two cameras under consideration, the D810 offers substantially better image quality than the 645D (overall score 15 points higher).
 The advantage is based on 1.1 bits higher color depth, 2.2 EV in additional dynamic range, and 1.2 stops in additional low light sensitivity.
-The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.
+The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 |Pentax 645D (⇒ rgt)||Medium Format||39.5||7264||5440||no||24.6||12.6||1262||82|